dpiresearch/PearVCOpenAI_20241012/README.md

 that summary to output.txt along with a timestamp.
 % python shootAndAsk.py

-## Coding using cursor
+## Coding using Cursor

 Another goal to achieve was to use tools like Cursor and V0 to see what the state of the art of coding was like.
 I used Cursor for the majority of the work with the Realtime Console.
 The conclusion is that it was useful 50% of the time, but ultimately it got hung up on a few bugs that it couldn't resolve and I couldn't finish.
 I wasn't a React person and the idea was to see if the AI could pull me through, which it didn't